 If You Think Nintendo Never Learns Its Lesson, The Switch is Proof You're Wrong

-Nintendo is one of the most beloved video game companies of all times -- and for many of us, it had a significant hand in many of our childhood memories.
+Nintendo is one of the most beloved video game companies of all times, and for many of us, it has a significant place in our childhood memories.
 That doesn't mean it's a perfect company, though.
 Over the years, Nintendo has made numerous poor choices in terms of hardware and software development, marketing, and communication in general.

-It's often assumed that Nintendo is completely out of touch with its audience and even with reality -- an idea the Wii U didn't do much to dispel.
-But however much it might seem like Nintendo is completely conservative and never learning or making changes, that's not really the case.
+As a result, it's often assumed that Nintendo is completely out of touch with its audience and even with reality -- an idea the Wii U didn't do much to dispel.
+But however much it might seem like Nintendo is conservative and never learning or making changes, that's not really the case.
 On the contrary, the Switch console and how Nintendo has approached it proves that the company does, indeed, learn from its past and mistakes.

 A Different Marketing Strategy